dieGeijo8/Docker_MySQL/README.md

 1. **Python Container**: Executes scripts to create a MySQL database with five tables and populates them with data scraped from Transfermarkt.
 2. **MySQL Container**: Hosts the created MySQL database.

 The database is configured to be accessible from your local machine as well.
-However, to enable this functionality MySQL must be installed locally.
+However, this functionality requires MySQL to be installed on your local machine.

 If MySQL is not installed on your local machine, you can still access the database from within either of the two containers created, as detailed below.